brayanarrieta/dev-learning-hub/README.md

 NEXT_PUBLIC_BASE_URL=http://localhost:3000
 ```

-Also there is an **.env.local.example** that could be used
+Also there is an **.env.local.example** that could be used.
 Please make sure of that because some environment variables are used to setup the application and the API request processes.
+Also in the case of the Auth0 env varibles could be complex to get them you need to create a tenant and a application, you can follow the next [guide](https://auth0.com/docs/quickstart/webapp/nextjs/) for that or contact me.

 After that we need to insert some mocked data with the next command